-This eight-week program consists of two four-credit courses: one Russian Language course (Beginner to Intermediate: Transitional Russian Language Course or On the Road to Proficiency: Russian from Intermediate to Advanced) and Post-Soviet Central Asia: Sovereignty, Community, and Cultural Self-Expression.
-Additional academic programming includes Russian Table lunches and guided homework sessions.
+This eight-week program consists of two four-credit courses: one Russian language course, in which students are placed according to their level of proficiency, and Post-Soviet Central Asia: Sovereignty, Community, and Cultural Self-Expression.
+Additional academic programming includes Russian Table lunches and guided homework sessions with peer tutors from AUCA.

 Academic Program

-Beginner to Intermediate: Transitional Russian Language Course (4 Credits) This course aims to improve communication, reading, and writing skills of students who have completed two semesters of Russian studies at their home institutions in preparation for an Intermediate-level Russian language course in the fall.
-The goal of the course is to bring students’ vocabulary and grammar to a more sophisticated level, expanding their beginner lexicon of approximately 800-1,000 words to twice as much through six weeks of dialogues, hands-on reading and comprehension exercises, writing drills, and other activities connected to the group’s complementary study of the rich history, natural beauty, and the unique cultural character of Central Asia.
+Beginner to Intermediate: Transitional Russian Language Course (4 Credits) The course aims to improve communication, reading, and writing skills of students who have completed two semesters of Russian studies at their home institutions.
+All coursework is done in preparation for an Intermediate-level Russian language study in the fall.
+The goal of the course is to bring students’ vocabulary and grammar to a more sophisticated level, expanding their beginner lexicon of approximately 800-1,000 words to twice as much through eight weeks of dialogues, hands-on reading and comprehension exercises, writing drills, and other activities.
+The language activities are connected to the group’s exposure and on-site investigations of the history, natural environment, lifestyle, and unique cultural atmosphere of Kyrgyzstan.

-On the Road to Proficiency: Russian from Intermediate to Advanced (4 credits) Geared towards second-year students of Russian who are planning to expand their oral and written literacy and gain vernacular competence, this course serves as a bridge between Intermediate and Advanced levels of language study.
-It consists of several units, each aiming to develop skills in reading, listening comprehension, conversation, and writing.
+On the Road to Proficiency: Russian from Intermediate to Advanced (4 credits) Geared towards second-year students of Russian who are planning to expand their oral and written literacy and gain vernacular competence, this course serves as a bridge between Intermediate and advanced levels of language study.
+It consists of several units, each aiming to develop skills in reading, listening comprehension, conversation, and academic writing.
 Students are challenged to explore the Russian language from a variety of perspectives: cultural, linguistic, artistic, sociological, and political.
 One of the goals of the course is to help redirect the students from merely acquiring the Russian vocabulary towards learning idiomatic expressions, idiosyncratic patterns of speech, and syntactical models unique to the Russian language.
-Special activities in creative self-expression and cross-cultural dialogue (with an emphasis on Kyrgyz and Russian cultures) will also be offered.
+In addition to the regular coursework, there are special activities in creative self-expression and cross-cultural dialogue with an emphasis on Kyrgyz and Russian cultures.

-Post-Soviet Central Asia: Sovereignty, Community, and Cultural Self-Expression (4 Credits) This course addresses a variety of topics such as the incorporation of Central Asia into the Russian Empire, reforms of the Bolsheviks, the creation of Soviet nationalities, Perestroika and the collapse of the Soviet Union.
-The course explores changes experienced by Kyrgyz and other Central Asian traditional cultures during the Soviet period, the development of Soviet professional culture, the process of ethnic and religious awakening, and the revival of Islam and Islamic values in the socio-political life of the region.
+Post-Soviet Central Asia: Sovereignty, Community, and Cultural Self-Expression (4 Credits) This course addresses a variety of topics that are essential for the students’ in-depth understanding of Kyrgyzstan and its region, such as the incorporation of parts of Central Asia into the Russian Empire, Bolshevik reforms and practices, the Soviet concept of nationalities and the nationalist policies of the Soviet state, as well as Perestroika and the collapse of the Soviet Union.
+The course explores dramatic transformations, including the recasting of traditional cultures, experienced by the Kyrgyz and other Central Asian peoples under the Soviet rule, the development of Soviet-style professional infrastructures and networks, the processes of ethnic and religious awakening, and the revival of Islam and Islamic values in the socio-political life of the region.
 The curriculum further reflects on nation and state-building in the newly independent states of Central Asia, their recent political and economic developments, and their relationships with Russia and other political actors in Eurasia.
+This course is taught in English.

 Sample Daily Schedule: 9:00 - 10:15 Russian Language 10:30 - 11:45 Russian Language 12:00 - 1:15 Post-Soviet Central Asia 1:30 - 2:15 Russian Table Lunch 2:15 - 3:15 Homework Session 3:15 - 5:30 Excursion